 ^aSee footnote "a" to Table 2 for a description of the data set and overall modeling approach.
 The model used herein was estimated with predictors for types of CAs and number of CAs (distinguishing number of MFF CAs from number of other CAs) in addition to the controls used in the models described in Table 2.
-Note that no term was included in the model for having exactly 1 CA. This means that the coefficients for types of CAs can be interpreted as the associations of pure CAs (ie, having 1 and only 1 particular type of CA compared with having none) with onset, whereas the associations with number of CAs represent the extent to which the incremental associations of co-occurring CAs (ie, the added risk of an additional CA in respondents who are otherwise equivalent in terms of the number of other CAs) differ from the associations of pure CAs.
+Note that no term was included in the model for having exactly 1 CA. This means that the coefficients for types of CAs can be interpreted as the associations of pure CAs (ie, having 1 and only 1 particular type of CA compared with having none) with onset, whereas the associations with number of CAs represent the extent to which the incremental associations of co-occurring CAs (ie, the added risk of an additional CA in respondents who are otherwise equivalent in terms of the number of other CAs they experienced, controlling for types of other CAs) differ from the associations of pure CAs.
 The 5692 respondents had 11 047 disorder onsets, including 4545 onsets of an anxiety disorder, 2366 of a substance use disorder, 2357 of a mood disorder, and 1621 of a disruptive behavior disorder.
-Data on the prevalence of individual CAs and the distribution of the number of CAs separately in person-years with an onset, these prevalence estimates range from a low of 7.7% (physical illness associated with onset of a substance use disorder).
+Data on the prevalence of individual CAs and the distribution of the number of CAs separately in person-years with and without onsets of the disorders are available on request.
+For person-years with an onset, these prevalence estimates range from a low of 7.7% (physical illness associated with onset of a substance use disorder) to a high of 33.5% (family violence associated with onset of a disruptive behavior disorder).